vippsas/vipps-partner-api/vipps-partner-api.md

 This endpoint is for retrieving information about the merchant.
-In the current version of the Partner API only returns a list of MSNs connected to the partner making the API request.
+In the current version of the Partner API only returns a list of MSNs connected to the partner making the API request, but we _may_ extend this later.

 ```
 {